 When the mayor orders his men to call Rattlesnake Jake, they warn him specifically that Rattlesnake Jake is a "grim reaper" and "never leaves town without taking a soul".
 He doesn't listen and orders Jake to be contracted anyways.
 After betraying Rattlesnake Jake, the mayor is dragged out of town by an angry Rattlesnake Jake.

 Disney's Aladdin first film.
-During the song "One Jump Ahead", Aladdin and Abu grab a rug, jump out a window and ride the carpet down to the ground.
-Later on Aladdin rides a magic carpet several times.
+During the song "One Jump Ahead", Aladdin and Abu grab a rug, jump out a window and glide on the carpet down to the ground.
+Later on, Aladdin acquires an actual flying carpet.

 In The Iron Giant, Hogarth shows the titular giant a few comics, like Superman and Atomo, later in the film, we learn the giant can fly, and Atomo bears an incredibly eerie resemblance to the titular robot's combat mode.